Fast calculation of Gaussian Process multiple-fold cross-validation residuals and their covariances: Some consequences in GP model fitting

 \subsection{Some implications in scale parameter estimation}

-Assuming a kernel of the form $k(\xx,\xx')=\sigma^2 r(\xx,\xx')$ with unknown $\sigma^2$, the problem of estimating $\sigma^2$ by maximum likelihood versus cross-validation has been considered in earlier works, leading notably to results concerning the superiority of MLE in the well-specified case but also to situations in the misspecified case when CV turned out to perfom better than MLE \cite{Bachoc2013}.
+Assuming a kernel of the form $k(\xx,\xx')=\sigma^2 r(\xx,\xx')$ with unknown $\sigma^2$ and noiseless observations (which is commonly encountered in the realm of computer experiments), the problem of estimating $\sigma^2$ by maximum likelihood versus cross-validation has been considered in earlier works, leading notably to results concerning the superiority of MLE in the well-specified case but also to situations when CV turned out to perfom better than MLE in the misspecified case \cite{Bachoc2013}.
 Denoting by $R$ the correlation matrix associated with the observation points $\xx_1,\dots,\xx_n$, assumed full-rank, it is well-known (Cf. for instance \cite{Santner.etal2003}) that the MLE of $\sigma^2$ can be written in closed form as

-assuming again without loss of generality a centred random field, for simplicity.
-This estimator is unbiased and reaches the Cram\'er-Rao bound, with a variance

 In contrast, the leave-one-out-based estimator of $\sigma^2$ investigated in \cite{Bachoc2013} reads

 and originates from the idea, traced back by \cite{Bachoc2013} to \cite{Cressie1993}, that the criterion (with notation $C_{\text{LOO}}$ inherited from \cite{Bachoc2013}) defined by